antfu/talks/2025-10-09/src/slides.md

 <!--
 ...

-So for today's topic, let's go straight to the point.
+For today's topic, let's get straight to the point.
 Let's talk about...
 -->

 ---